 I am Deaf

 I’ve been writing a lot about what it means to be Deaf and how to include us.
 You can read about that here.
 I’ve got a free online Auslan (Australian sign language) course, with weekly bite-sized lessons of around ten signs each.
-If you’d like to learn, you can sign up here.
+If you’d like to learn, you can find that here.

 For an overview of the kinds of paintings I paint and what they mean, download my press kit.
 You can also check out my gallery.
 If you like my work, you might want to follow me on Facebook, where I post my newest creations and tell stories about what they mean to me.
 You can also read blog posts in the category Art By Asphyxia.
-My work is available online in my shop, or you can visit my studio at the Abbotsford Convent in Melbourne, Australia.
+My work is available online in my shop.

 I am often asked how I became a professional artist.
 My journey started when I began art journaling.
 I focussed hard to develop my skills within the pages of my journals, and eventually took online courses to learn to draw and paint faces.
 Eventually, after people saw my work in my journals, I started selling my paintings.
 By clicking on the hyperlinks in this paragraph you can read my blog posts during that journey.

-You can see a tour of my home and garden here, and read about our solar heater here and here.
-We have an outdoor bathroom, water tank, composting toilet and camper van.
-We also have a top bar hive of bees for honey.
-Our home wasn’t always this big – for the first fifteen years I lived here, the lounge and kitchen were in one room and the three of us slept in this tiny loft.
+I built a small mud-brick cottage in Melbourne when I was just 22, for only $10,000, where I lived for 20 years.
+Read this story in Grass Roots magazine, and this newspaper article, which showed how I lived there.
+You can see a tour of the cottage and garden here, and read about my solar heater here and here.
+I had an outdoor bathroom, water tank, composting toilet and camper van.
+There was also a top bar hive of bees for honey.
+The house wasn’t always this big – for the first fifteen years I lived here, the lounge and kitchen were in one room and my family and I slept in this tiny loft.

-I am passionate about living sustainably and self-sufficiently on my suburban block.
+I am passionate about living a simple life that is sustainable and self-sufficient.
 In working out how to respond to the environmental disasters we face, I read Sharon Astyk’s Depletion and Abundance, and decided to join her project, the Riot for Austerity, where participants aim to reduce their use of resources to 10% of the average.
 The idea is that if everyone in the developed world uses 10% of what we currently use, then we would leave the world in a better place for our children, avert the worst of climate change, and adapt more easily to peak oil.

 The Riot for Austerity led me to a great many DIY projects.
 The biggest learning curve I faced was learning how to really produce food in my backyard, as opposed to a modest summer harvest.
 I wrote up what I learnt here: